-Marketing/practice management resources for flat, advice only, and hourly fee financial advisors
+Marketing/practice management resources for transparent financial advisors

 Right now these are the resources I can offer you as support.
 I plan on updating this as I gain more resources to share with you.

-#1 Read these blogs/watch these videos
+#1 Read these blogs

 On my blog, I answer (or intend to in the future) some of the practice management and marketing questions that a financial advisor charging flat fees may likely face.